Quantroup/ricing/chapter2/item2.md

 The configuration is done through plain text files.

+By default it comes only with a simple bar (i3bar)

 Bellow, there are the pros and cons of this window manager.

 - PROS